claudchan/claudchan.github.io/README.md

 # claudchan.github.io
-Yes, my site is simple on purpose.
+That’s right, my site is simple on purpose.
 Minimalist desire for only what’s needed.

 ### About me
 I am coder and front-end developer, specializing in Web technologies.